Propulsive performance of a windsurf-inspired pitching foil: Results and discussion

 Figure~\ref{fig:pitch_polar}.b shows that for all experiments carried out and for $\alpha_{m} > 0^\circ$, the drag generated when pitching is lower than the static value.
-More importantly, a drag-thrust transition can be observed: the more we increase $St_{A}$, the more the drag is reduced, until a critical value of Strouhal number $St_A = 0.18$, where drag becomes negative, meaning that the foil generates thrust.
-At high enough $St_{A} \approx 0.27$ and for a specific couple of frequency and beating amplitude, the pitching motion generates thrust in a range of $\alpha_{m}$ [$-8^\circ;+15^\circ$].
+More importantly, a drag-thrust transition can be observed: the more we increase St$_{A}$, the more the drag is reduced, until a critical value of Strouhal number $St_A = 0.18$, where drag becomes negative, meaning that the foil generates thrust.
+At high enough $St_{A} = 0.27$ and for a specific couple of frequency and beating amplitude, the pitching motion generates thrust in a range of $\alpha_{m}$ [$-8^\circ;+15^\circ$].
 In the case of a pitching foil with a zero mean incidence angle, maximum propulsive efficiency is reached for $St_A \approx$ 0.3 \cite{Floryan:2017}.
-In addition, the physiological limits of the athletes will limit the range of $St_A$ potentially usable by the athletes.

 Previous works in the literature have examined the dynamics of oscillating foils at large incidences \cite{ohmi1990vortex, Ohmi:1991}.
-Seshadri et al. \cite{seshadri2023leading} conducted numerical investigations of the flow for the same system of Ohmi et al. \cite{ohmi1990vortex, Ohmi:1991}, focusing on one mean incidence angle equal to 30$^\circ$, a beating amplitude equal to $\pm$15$^\circ$, and two reduced frequencies $k= 0.628, \ 3.14$.
+Seshadri \textit{et al}. \cite{seshadri2023leading} conducted numerical investigations of the flow for the same system of Ohmi \textit{et al}. \cite{ohmi1990vortex, Ohmi:1991}, focusing on one mean incidence angle equal to 30$^\circ$, a beating amplitude equal to $\pm$15$^\circ$, and two reduced frequencies $k= 0.628, \ 3.14$.
 They demonstrated that as the reduced frequency increases, a LEV is maintained for a longer duration, resulting in a significant enhancement of lift.
-The amplitudes tested in our study are lower than those observed in the aforementioned studies.
+The amplitudes tested in our study are lower than those observed in the aforementioned studies, but the mechanism for maintaining the leading edge vortex (or vortices) must also be involved in the increase in lift observed in our study.
 Due to blockage in the channel, the amplitude, denoted by $\theta_{0}/2$, is constrained to a value of at most $11^\circ$.
 This leads to a maximum incidence angle of $39^\circ$ at a given instant.
-It would be interesting to ascertain whether the dynamics remain unchanged when the same $St_{A}$ is considered with larger amplitudes.
+It would be interesting to ascertain whether the dynamics remain unchanged when the same St$_{A}$ is considered with larger amplitudes.
+While most of the variation of $C_D$ is captured by plotting it as a function of St$_A$, there is still spread in the data indicating a more complex dependence of $C_D$ with $A^{*} = A/c$ and $k$, especially at high St$_A$.
+At a given St$_A$, the mean drag increases with the increase of pitching amplitude $A^*$, and therefore decreasing the pitching amplitude $A^*$ and increasing the reduced frequency $k$ is favourable to reduce drag for low mean incidence angles.